agmmnn/awesome-blender/README.md

 ### 🛰Space [^](#table)

 -   [Solar Textures](https://www.solarsystemscope.com/textures/) : These textures represent real planetary maps in equirectangular projection.
-Textures in this pack are based on NASA elevation and imagery data.
+Textures in this pack are based on NASA elevation and imagery data. ![by]
 -   [NASA-3D-Resources](https://nasa3d.arc.nasa.gov/) : Here you'll find a growing collection of 3D models, textures, and images from inside NASA.
 All of these resources are free to download and use. [![][repo]](https://github.com/nasa/NASA-3D-Resources)
 -   [Celestia Motherlode](http://www.celestiamotherlode.net/) : is a repository for various addons like textures, models or celestial objects.
 -   NASA : [Hubble Image Gallery (NASA)](https://hubblesite.org/images/gallery), [NASA Image and Video Library](https://images.nasa.gov/), [Astronomy Picture of the Day](https://apod.nasa.gov/apod/archivepix.html).